-AES128GCM128, AES192GCM128, AES256GCM128, CAMELLIA CAMELLIA256, CHACHA20POLY1305.
-S256, AES128GCM128, AES192GCM128, AES256GCM128, CAMELLIA CAMELLIA256, CHACHA20POLY1305. - FSP Hash Hash algorithm - MD5 SHA1 SHA256 SHA384 or SHA512 Encryption algorithm - DES, 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128, CAMELLIA192, CAMELLIA256, CHACHA20POLY1305.
-Taon agonam mbo, orinto, orinto, orinto.
-Hash algorithm - MD5, SHA1, SHA256, SHA384 or SHA512. · Enables/disables the Perfect Forward Secrecy function.
+Item Description ESP Algorithm Specifies the means by which the router selects the algorithm: • auto - The encryption and hash algorithm are selected automatically. • manual - The encryption and hash algorithm are defined by the user.
+ESP Encryption Encryption algorithm - AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128, CAMELLIA192, CAMELLIA256, CHACHA20POLY1305.
+ESP Hash Hash algorithm - SHA1, SHA256, SHA384 or SHA512.
+PFS Enables/disables the Perfect Forward Secrecy function.
 The function ensures that derived session keys are not compromised if one of the private keys is compromised in the future.
 PFS DH Group Specifies the Diffie-Hellman group number (see IKE DH Group).
 Key Lifetime Lifetime key data part of tunnel.
-The minimum value of this parameter is The maximum value is 86400 s.
-Lifetime key data part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
 IKE Lifetime Lifetime key service part of tunnel.
-The minimum value of this parameter 60 s.
+The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
-Lifetime key service part of tunnel.
-The minimum value of this parameter is 60 s.
-The maximum value is 86400 s. · · · · · · · · · · · · · · · · · · · Specifies how long before a connection expires that the router attempts to negotiate a replacement.
+Rekey Margin Specifies how long before a connection expires that the router attempts to negotiate a replacement.
 Specify a maximum value that is less than half of IKE and Key Lifetime parameters.
 Rekey Fuzz Percentage of time for the Rekey Margin extension.
-Percentage of time for the Rekey Margin extension.
 DPD Delay Time after which the IPsec tunnel functionality is tested.
-Time after which the IPsec tunnel functionality is tested.
 DPD Timeout The period during which device waits for a response.
 Authenticate Mode Specifies the means by which the router authenticates: • Pre-shared key - Sets the shared key for both sides of the tunnel. • X.509 Certificate - Allows X.509 authentication in multiclient mode.
-(Local) Pre-shared Specifies the shared key (local for IKEv2) for both sides of the tu prerequisite for entering a key is that you select pre-shared key a thentication mode.
-Remote Pre-shared Key Specifies the remote shared key (for IKEv2) for both sides of the tunnel prerequisite for entering a key is that you select pre-shared key as the thentication mode.
+(Local) Pre-shared Key Specifies the shared key (local for IKEv2) for both sides of the tunnel.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
+Remote Pre-shared Key Specifies the remote shared key (for IKEv2) for both sides of the tunnel.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
 CA Certificate CA certificate chain for X.509 authentication.
-Specify the CA certificate certificates used to validate the remote certificate.
-CA certificate chain for X.509 authentication.
 Specify the CA certificate or certificates used to validate the remote certificate.
-Remote Certificate \ Certificate for X.509 authentication or PubKey for public key signature thentication.
-Certificate for X.509 authentication or PubKey for public key signature authentication.
-Local Certificate \ Certificate for X.509 authentication or PubKey for public key signature thentication. e au- Local Certificate \ Certificate for X.509 authentication or PubKey for public key signature e au-
+Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
+Local Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
+Local Private Key Private key for X.509 authentication.
+Local i livate itey Tivale key for Alege damentionalers.

 Item Description Revocation Check Certificate revocation policy: • if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. • if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. • always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
-User's Up Script Custom script, executed when the IPSec tunnel is established.
-User's Down Script Custom script, executed when the IPSec tunnel is closed.
 Debug Choose the level of logging verbosity from: silent , audit , control (default), control-more , raw , private (most verbose including the private keys).
 See Logger Configuration in strongSwan web page for more details.